maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - Use `float64` unless needing compatibility
   - Helps mitigate accuracy issues with `float32`
   - Memory size should not be an issue unless profiler determines significant issues
-- **NOTE: In many cases, floating-point should not be used at all**
+- **NOTE: In many cases though, floating-point should not be used at all**
   - Huge range but only nearest approximation
   - Can only be used in situations where inexact values are acceptable: Graphics, Statistics, Scientific Operations
   - The rules of floating-points must be well understood